Mission Ustaad

 Mission Ustaad is an Indian musical reality show produced by Endemol India, that premiered on 1 December 2007.
-The show was telecast every Friday and Saturday at 9 pm on INX Media's Hindi General Entertainment Channel 9X.
+The show was telecast every Friday and Saturday at 9 pm on 9X Media Channel.
 Featuring eight famous Indian singers as contestants, the show aimed to create awareness about the United Nations (UN) Millennium Development Goals (MDGs) across the country.

 The show was hosted by Simone Singh and the judges were composer A. R. Rahman, lyricist and scriptwriter Javed Akhtar and actress Lara Dutta.